Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Experiments and Results

 \textbf{Fine-tuning Tasks.} To comprehensively evaluate the effectiveness of SEFT, we conduct experiments across two categories of fine-tuning tasks:

-(1) Performance recovery: This setting assesses the ability of fine-tuning methods to recover performance lost due to pruning.
+(1) General-domain fine-tuning: This setting assesses the ability of fine-tuning methods to restore model capability after pruning using general-domain data.
 Specifically, models are fine-tuned on a general pretraining dataset, using 30k randomly selected samples from the C4 corpus \citep{raffel2020exploring}, and evaluated using Wikitext perplexity (PPL) \citep{merity2016pointer} and Commonsense Reasoning benchmark \citep{gao2021framework}.

 (2) Supervised fine-tuning: This setting evaluates the models’ ability to learn task-specific information through supervised data: (i) Commonsense Reasoning: Models are fine-tuned on a 170k-sample commonsense reasoning dataset and evaluated on zero-shot performance across seven commonsense reasoning tasks: BoolQ, RTE, HellaSwag, WinoGrande, ARC-e, ARC-c, and OBQA, following the evaluation protocol in \citep{hu2023llm}. (ii) MMLU: The Massive Multitask Language Understanding benchmark \citep{hendrycks2020measuring} includes 57 tasks spanning diverse domains, such as elementary mathematics, US history, computer science, and law.
 We adopt a zero-shot evaluation protocol, where models are fine-tuned on an auxiliary training dataset and evaluated on MMLU. (iii) GSM8K \citep{cobbe2021training}: This benchmark consists of grade-school-level math word problems.
 Models are fine-tuned on the training split of GSM8K and evaluated in a zero-shot setting.